beartype/beartype/README.rst

 ``13.8 usec per loop == 13.8 microseconds = 0.0000138 seconds`` to transitively
 check only a random integer nested in a single triply-nested list passed to each call of that function.
+This is the worst-case cost of a single call to a function decorated by an ``O(1)`` runtime type checker.

 Tutorial
 ========